harobed/ansible-role-sentry-example/README.md

 # Ansible Role Sentry Example

-This repository contains a [Ansible Role Sentry](https://github.com/harobed/ansible-role-sentry) demo.
+This repository is a [Ansible Role Sentry](https://github.com/harobed/ansible-role-sentry) usage demonstration.

+Use this repository to install Sentry in Ubuntu VM managed by [Vagrant](https://www.vagrantup.com/).

 ## Prerequisite